llllingllll/Trispend-site/docs/terms.md

 We grant you a personal, limited, non‑exclusive, non‑transferable license to use the App on Apple devices you own or control.
 You agree not to: reverse engineer or attempt to access the Service by unauthorized means; interfere with or disrupt the Service; upload unlawful or infringing content; or use the Service to send spam or abusive communications.

 ## 4. Data, Storage & Sync
-By default, expense data is stored on your device.
-If you upgrade and enable iCloud sync, your data may be stored in your iCloud account via CloudKit.
-Deleting local data **does not** remove copies in iCloud; final removal must be performed by you at the system level (see in‑app instructions).
-We cannot access your iCloud content.
-Availability depends on Apple iCloud and your network connection.
-Carrier data charges may apply and are your responsibility.
+Your expense data is stored **locally on your device** via SwiftData.
+The app does NOT currently sync data via iCloud or CloudKit.

+- **Device Backups**: If you enable device backups (iCloud Backup or iTunes/Finder backup), your app data will be included in those backups.
+- **Data Export**: Pro users can export their data in CSV format for manual backup or transfer.
+- **Data Deletion**: Uninstalling the app will delete all local data.
+Restoring from a device backup may restore the data.

+Carrier data charges may apply for app downloads and updates, and are your responsibility.

 ## 5. Purchases, Subscriptions & Trials
-We use Apple’s App Store / StoreKit (and, if applicable, RevenueCat) to process purchases and entitlements.
+We use Apple’s App Store / StoreKit to process purchases and entitlements.
 Prices may vary by region, taxes, and promotions. **Subscriptions auto‑renew** unless canceled at least **24 hours** before the end of the current period.
 You can manage or cancel in **Settings → Apple ID → Subscriptions**.
 “Restore Purchases” re‑activates eligible entitlements on your devices.
 Refunds are handled by Apple under App Store policies.

 ## 6. Changes to the Service
 We may add, change, or discontinue features at any time.
 We may limit or suspend access if needed for security, legal, or operational reasons.